-- Students will be required to attend one off campus professional theatre productions during the semester.
-Along with being an informed audience member, you will need to be observant and sketch a moment in time of the scenic design.
-Details about productions, cost and assignment particulars will be discussed. - Some projects will require you to present your work to the class.
+- Students will be required to attend two (2) off campus professional theatre productions during the year.
+Along with being an informed audience member, you will need to be observant and sketch a moment in time of the scenic design and render at least one character in costume.
+Details about productions, cost and assignment particulars will be discussed.
+One production will be a technical rehearsal of Bang Bang at the MTC Warehouse. - All projects will require you to present your work to the class.
 Projects will be presented to the class on the date that they are due.
 Late projects will be assessed a 10% reduction per day.
 After 48 hours, you will be assessed zero (0) marks for that project. - Assignment sheets will be available on the Nexus site and also posted on the design lab wall.
 The sheets include: - Goals of the assignment and how it connects to the subject matter, - Assignment requirements use as a list for completion, - o How the assignment will be evaluated: in the form of a rubric, - And textbook or online references for additional guidance.